Updated: July 31, 2025

 Tennis Court (One hour in a weekend)

-Cost of Childcare in Portugal
+Cost of Childcare and Schools in Portugal

 school